Step-by-Step Guide to Removing a Board Member for Violating Policies in a Canadian Charity

 Following proper steps is essential: review governing documents thoroughly, document all policy violations clearly, hold fair meetings with proper notice, and allow the member to respond to allegations.

-If your charity faces board member removal issues, we at B.I.G.
+If your charity faces board member removal issues, B.I.G.
 Charity Law Group can help guide you through the process.

 Our experienced team understands Canadian charity law and ensures your organization follows all required procedures while protecting its interests.